kdeguzman25/assignment/README.md

 WP Duplicator Files:  https://drive.google.com/drive/folders/1sbtucosZuXhvHmKvnexBqc5jenQFyKYx

+Front-end Dependencies: node_module

+Run `npm install` in the terminal.

 Download the duplicator file and run `installer.php` to into you localhost to deploy the WP API.

 Once the installation done.
 Login to wp-admin.